 Suppose the client is facing trouble with his relationship.
 He tells you that his greatest strength is that he apologizes soon for his mistakes.
 Also, he tells you that his weakness is that at times he cannot control his anger.

-For instance, if working hard is the strength of your client but too much of this is disrupting his work-life balance, then that’s where things are going wrong.
+Based on my first-hand experience, for instance, if working hard is the strength of your client but too much of this is disrupting his work-life balance, then that’s where things are going wrong.

 It is crucial to understand what the client is actually passionate about.